 The main goal of the Araucaria Project is to improve the calibration of the cosmic distance scale in the local Universe.
-We are tracing down the environmental dependencies of the various standard candles by comparing their distances obtained with different methods.
+We trace down environmental dependencies on the brightness of various standard candles by comparing distances to their host galaxies and clusters, obtained with different methods.

-- Period-luminosity relation for classical Cepheids in the Milky Way from Gaia parallaxes — paper
+- Period-Luminosity Relations for Galactic Classical Cepheids in the Sloan Bands — paper

 - New Near-infrared Period-Luminosity-Metallicity Relations for Galactic RR Lyrae Stars Based on Gaia EDR3 Parallaxes — paper

 - The effect of Cepheid companion’s light on the extragalactic distance scale from synthetic populations — paper

 - Modelling photometric reverberation mapping data for LSST: quasar accretion discs sizes — paper

 - VLTI/GRAVITY observations of ten double-lined spectroscopic binaries yield high-precision orbital parallaxes and masses of binary stars — paper

 - High-precision orbital parallaxes and masses of binary stars.
 I. VLTI/GRAVITY observations of ten double-lined spectroscopic binaries — paper